The Fortunes and Misfortunes of Moll Flanders: Synopsis

 Moll is born in Newgate to a convict woman, who is transported immediately after giving birth.
 After being passed around, the child ends up with gypsies, from whom she runs away when about seven years old.
 She is taken in by the Mayor of Colchester and brought up in his household as "almost" one of the family.
-When they become young men both his sons are attracted to Moll and make advances to her.
+When they become young men, both his sons are attracted to Moll and make advances to her.

 She succumbs to the eldest son, who promises her love and marriage and gives her money and presents, but then encourages her to marry his younger brother when the latter proposes to her.
 The parents are concerned but allow the marriage.
 After several years Moll's husband dies and she leaves Colchester and her children to seek a new and more exciting life in London.
 She mixes in society and finally marries a wealthy young man who has come into an inheritance.
-Intoxicated with each other and spending money for their enjoyment Moll and her new husband live a reckless and extravagant lifestyle.
+Intoxicated with each other and spending money for their enjoyment, Moll and her new husband live a reckless and extravagant lifestyle.

 Her husband having disappeared after they have spent his fortune and the bailiffs arrive, Moll puts on her finery and goes in search of another wealthy husband.
 She attracts a young sea Captain from Virginia, who owns a ship and plantations and she too is attracted to him.
 They marry and Moll travels with him to Virginia.
 There she meets his mother, who, after some initial hostility to Moll gets on well with her.

 Several years later, and now with two children, Moll's contentment and happiness is destroyed when she discovers that her mother-in-law is actually her own transported mother and that she is married to her own half-brother.
 He and Moll separate and she returns to England.
-However, most of her possessions are lost during bad storms and she arrives with little money.
+Most of her possessions are lost during bad storms and she arrives with little money.
 She spends all she has on clothes and creating the impression that she is a wealthy lady and goes to Lancaster, Lancashire in search of a new husband - attracting one instantly.

 Moll marries the love of her life, but after setting off on their honeymoon they soon discover that neither has been telling the truth.
 Alone and virtually penniless, Moll continues her life of crime.
-She meets fellow thief Lucy and they become partners in crime and best friends.
+She meets fellow thief Lucy and they become partners in crime, lovers, and best friends.
 After Lucy is caught and hanged, Moll's heart is not in her thieving and she is easily caught.